A Survey on LLM-as-a-Judge: Improvement Strategy

-A straightforward approach to enhancing the evaluation capabilities of LLMs is to fine-tune them via meta evaluation datasets specifically constructed for evaluation tasks, which helps improve the LLMs' understanding of specific evaluation prompts, boosts the evaluation performance, or addresses potential biases.
-The most critical step in this optimization strategy is the collection and construction of training data.
-A common method involves sampling evaluation questions from publicly available datasets, modifying them with certain templates, and supplementing the dataset with evaluation responses generated either manually or by powerful LLMs like GPT4.
-For instance, PandaLM\cite{wang2023pandalm} samples inputs and instructions from Alpaca 52K\cite{alpaca} and generate responses using GPT-3.5 to construct training data, while SALAD-Bench\cite{salad-bench} builds its training data from a subset of LMSYS-Chat\cite{zheng2023lmsys} and Toxicchat\cite{lin2023toxicchat}.
+A straightforward approach to enhancing the evaluation capabilities of LLMs is to fine-tune them via meta-evaluation datasets specifically constructed for evaluation tasks, which helps improve the LLMs' understanding of specific evaluation prompts, boosts the evaluation performance, or addresses potential biases.
+The most critical step in this optimization strategy is the collection and construction of training data, since LLMs will adhere to the instructional formats defined by the training data and inherit any potentially subtle biases, ultimately affecting the evaluation performance.
+As shown in Fig~\ref{fig:process_sft_data_construction}, there are primarily two approaches to constructing meta-evaluation data: \textit{Evaluation Templates} and \textit{Deep Transformation}.
+The former typically populates sampled raw data into preset templates to form training data, while the latter employs algorithms or models to transform raw data in terms of style, content, and structure, thereby constructing training data more flexibly.

+Using evaluation templates is a common method, which involves sampling evaluation questions from publicly available datasets, modifying them with certain templates, and supplementing the dataset with evaluation responses generated either manually or by powerful LLMs like GPT-4.
+For instance, PandaLM\cite{wang2023pandalm} samples inputs and instructions from Alpaca 52K\cite{alpaca} and generates responses using GPT-3.5 to construct training data, while SALAD-Bench\cite{salad_bench} builds its training data from a subset of LMSYS-Chat\cite{zheng2023lmsys} and Toxicchat\cite{lin2023toxicchat}.